(Most recently updated 4/28/2018.) Today, Denver is served by seven different US routes: US 6, US 36, US 40, US 85, US 87, US 285, and US 287...

 ...but when the US highway system was first commissioned in late 1926, only three routes went through Denver.
-AASHO officials acknowledged the city's importance by placing it at the junction of a major north-south route (US 85, which ran from a Canadian port of entry to El Paso) and a transcontinental east-west route (US 40, which connected Atlantic City NJ to San Francisco):
+AASHO officials acknowledged the city's importance by placing it at the junction of a major north-south route (US 85, which ran from a Canadian port of entry almost to Mexico) and a transcontinental east-west route (US 40, which connected Atlantic City NJ to the San Francisco Bay Area):

 Colorado is somewhat infamous for not signposting its US routes where they are concurrent with interstates.
 This is more than just signage policy: CDoT route logs actually divide US routes into segments, and these segments are discontinuous in cases where the US route shares pavement with an interstate.
 So in a sense, CDoT considers US routes to be non-existent wherever their implied route is on an interstate.
 This notion has resulted in at least one very strange sign, shown here: